vicow/gaussian-process/Sidekick-maintenance.md

 screen -R
 ````

 This will open a [Screen](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/screen.1.html) window with four tabs.
-To navigate between tabs, use `Ctrl-Z n` or `Ctrl <tab number>` where `<tab number>` is 0, 1, 2 or 3.
+To navigate between tabs, use `Ctrl-Z n` or `Ctrl-Z <tab number>` where `<tab number>` is 0, 1, 2 or 3.
 You can stop a script with `Ctrl-C`.

 The activate the virtual environment, do: